tru5tzz/group1-mock/sensor_server/readme.md

 # Bluetooth Mesh - SoC Sensor Server

-The **Bluetooth Mesh - SoC Sensor Server** example is a working example application that you can use as a template for Bluetooth Mesh Sensor Server applications.
+The **Bluetooth Mesh - SoC Sensor Server** example is a working example application you can use as a template for Bluetooth Mesh Sensor Server applications.

-The example demonstrates the Bluetooth Mesh **Sensor Server Model** and **Sensor Setup Server Model**.
-It measures temperature and people count (and also illuminance with some parts such as *Thunderboard Sense 2* and *Thunderboard EFR32BG22*) and sends the measurement data to a remote device (for example, **Bluetooth Mesh - SoC Sensor Client**).
-The current status is displayed on the LCD (if one is present on the mainboard) and also sent to UART.
-CLI commands may substitute for button presses if the mainboard has only one button available.
-This example requires one of the Internal Storage Bootloader (single image) variants, depending on device memory.
+The example demonstrates the Bluetooth Mesh **Sensor Server Model**.
+It demos for creating motion by pushing the button (code run for **BGM220 Explore kit**) and sends the signal to a remote device (for example, **Bluetooth Mesh - SoC Sensor Client**).
+This example requires one of the Internal Storage Bootloader (single image) variants, depending on the device's memory.

 ![Bluetooth Mesh sensor system - Server](readme_img7.png)